I was born in Italy in 1984 and grew up in a small village right before the Alps (here).

 In 2004, I started to study Computer Science (CS) at the University of Venice.
-During my bachelor, I’ve studied for six months at the University of Vienna and worked for a few months as a developer for a big Italian bank.
-I graduated in 2007 with a final score of 110/110 cum laude.
+During this period, I’ve studied for six months at the University of Vienna and worked for a few months as a developer for a big Italian bank.

-In the same year, I was being awarded a prestigious personal grant by the Dutch National Research Council, which allows me to continue my research for three more years.
+After I defended my thesis, I received a personal grant by the Dutch National Research Council (VENI), to continue my research for three more years.
 In 2014, I moved to California to be a visiting scholar at Stanford University, and more precisely in the Stanford Center for Biomedical Informatics Research.
-Then, I spent some time as researcher at the Max-Planck Institute for Informatics in Germany, which is an institution that I’m still affiliated with.
-Currently, I'm an assistant professor at the Vrije Universiteit of Amsterdam.
+Then, I spent some time as researcher at the Max-Planck Institute for Informatics in Germany under the supervision of Gerhard Weikum.
+Currently, I'm a (tenured) assistant professor at the Vrije Universiteit of Amsterdam.